Jackson-Wang-0/Week-2-Lab-Report/index.md

 ```
 We usually type `yes` in this case and then it will ask for your password!

-After you successfully logged in with your password, the output should look like this
+After you successfully logged in with your password, the output should look like this：

 <img width="686" alt="截屏2022-01-13 下午5 49 07" src="https://user-images.githubusercontent.com/97211608/149437544-1fce6089-df67-437d-8768-1875fbbbded7.png">

+If you made it this far, congrats!
+Your terminal is now conneced to a computer in the CSE basement!!!